BattletechModders/LowVisibility/README.md

 ### Discarded

 - [x] Consider: _Possible Info_ elements are randomly selected each round / actor (simulate one question note). __Want to eliminate randomness and focus on core mechanics__
 - [x] Consider: Chance for VisualID to fail based upon a random roll __Want to eliminate randomness and focus on core mechanics__
 - [x] SensorLock.SensorsID should randomly provide one piece of information about the target (armor, weapons, heat, ...?) __Want to eliminate randomness and focus on core mechanics__

-- [] Pilot tactics should provide a better guess of weapon types for _VisualID_. __Want to eliminate randomness and focus on core mechanics__
+- [x] Pilot tactics should provide a better guess of weapon types for _VisualID_. __Want to eliminate randomness and focus on core mechanics__
+- [x] Add https://github.com/jeromerg/NGitVersion to build version number automatically.
+Not nearly has useful as it looked, b/c we are on .NET 3.5

 ### Completed Tasks